bradjano/arcgis-align-to-borders/README.md

 ## Future enhancements
 - Add an option to opt-out of admin name inheritance
 - Add a secondary approach for filling polygon gaps for users without the Spatial Analyst extension
+- Add pre-run validation in toolbox properties to prevent errors
 - Enhance documentation
 - Explore an open source alterative for non-ArcGIS users